Income tax Dates

 What you need to do

-- If you're not an employee, you will get schedular payments.
+- If you're not considered an employee, any income (honoraria) you get will be treated as schedular payments.
 The organisation will deduct tax before it pays you.
 Before your first pay, give the organisation your IRD number and a completed Tax rate notification for contractors - IR330C form.